-You can real the whole article all about kvass here.
+You can read the whole article all about kvass here.

-If you are local to the area- Check out Street Fare Farms.
-They are at the Piedmont farmers market on Winecoff school road every Saturday.
+If you are local to the area- The Piedmont farmers market on Winecoff school road every Saturday.
 Their produce is organic and beautiful!

 Ok friends, here is the recipe below.

 - Pure water

 - 1 inch piece of ginger root grated